 Torrance’s books on The Atonement and The Incarnation changed my life forever.

 The Torrance brothers and their students have played a significant role in my theology’s soft demolition and reconstruction.
 Without diminishing the importance of our personal relationship with God through Jesus Christ in any way, TF Torrance explains how the idea of our relationship with God has been abstracted from its proper place in our dogma.

 Our relationship with Jesus and what we believe about Him is not the most important thing.
 The most important thing is Jesus’s relationship with us and His thoughts about us.
 He’ll never waiver, doubt, or abandon His faith.

 Our feeble grasp of Jesus is itself firmly within His grasp of us.

-It was that subtle legalist twist to the Gospel which worried St Paul so much in his Epistle to the Galatians…To preach the Gospel in that conditional or legalist way has the effect of telling poor sinners that in the last resort the responsibility for their salvation is taken off the shoulders of the Lamb of God and placed upon them.
+To preach the Gospel in that conditional or legalist way tells poor sinners that in the last resort, the responsibility for their salvation is taken off the shoulders of the Lamb of God and placed upon them.
 But in that case, they feel that they will never be saved because they know perfectly well in their own hearts that if the chain that binds them to God in Jesus Christ has as even one of its links their own feeble act of decision, then the whole chain is as week as that, its weakest link.
+That subtle legalist twist to the Gospel worried St Paul so much in his Epistle to the Galatians.

-They are aware that the very self who is being called upon to make such a momentous decision requires to be saved, so that the preaching of the Gospel would not really be good news unless it announced that in his unconditional love and grace Jesus Christ had put that human self, that ego of theirs, on an entirely different basis by being replaced at that crucial point by Jesus Christ himself.
+They are aware that the very self who is being called upon to make such a momentous decision requires to be saved so that the preaching of the Gospel would not really be good news unless it announced that in his unconditional love and grace, Jesus Christ had put that human self, that ego of theirs, on an entirely different basis by being replaced at that crucial point by Jesus Christ himself.

 Thomas F. Torrance, The Mediation of Christ (Colorado Springs, CO: Helmers & Howard, 1992), 93-95.